BUSRACERCER/JAVA-REST-API-XML-FILE-READ/README.md

 <p>
 The XML file containing the TCMB's exchange rates is made into service.

-JAVA, SPRING BOOT, POST,REST API technologies are used in the application.
+JAVA, SPRING BOOT, POSTMAN, REST API, Jsoup technologies are used in the application.
 </p>

 # Software Versions:
 - Java 8
 - Spring 2.17.3
 - Postman
+- Jsoup

 # Application Features:
 - [x] User Login